tadejrola/our-rent-api/README.md

 # OurRent (API)
-This is the underlying API for OurRent application.
+This is the underlying API for OurRent mobile application.

 OurRent is a mobile app for the management of rental properties (management of contracts, bills, accident reports, notifications and reminders).
 It serves as a communication channel between landlords and tenants.

 ## Dependencies and Technologies
-The application itself is built with React-Native ([GitHub repository](https://github.com/tadejrola/our-rent-client)).
+The OurRent mobile application itself is built with React-Native ([GitHub repository](https://github.com/tadejrola/our-rent-client)).

 The backend is built on node.js + express.js.